 More conventional or traditional workouts are weight bearing and tend to build short, bulky muscles – the type most prone to injury.
 Pilates elongates and strengthens, improving muscle elasticity and joint mobility.
 A body with balanced strength and flexibility is less likely to be injured.

 - CREATE AN EVENLY CONDITIONED BODY, LEARN HOW TO MOVE EFFICIENTLY AND PREVENT INJURY

 Pilates exercises train several muscle groups at once in smooth, continuous movements.
 By developing proper technique, you can actually re-train your body to move in safer, more efficient patterns of motion — invaluable for injury recovery, sports performance, good posture and optimal health.

 Many of the exercises are performed in reclining or sitting positions, and most are low impact and partially weight bearing.
 Pilates is so safe, it is used in physical therapy facilities to rehabilitate injuries.
 It is also an extremely flexible exercise system.
 Modifications to exercises allow for all levels – beginner to advanced students.
 Get the workout that best suits you now and increase the intensity as your body conditioning improves.

 WHAT CLIENTS HAVE SAID

-We offer 4-week and 6-week Intro to Reformer series and Level 1, 1.5 (Mixed Level), 2, and 3 (Athletic Conditioning) classes at our Northborough and Westborough studios.
+We offer a 6-week Intro to Reformer series to get clients ready for classes: Level 1, 1.5 (Mixed Level), 2, and 3 (Athletic Conditioning) classes at our Northborough and Westborough studios.
 Click here for descriptions of our Reformer series and classes.

 Our pricing for Intro Series and Punchcards for classes can be found here.